- Solutions Director - EMEA

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

-This is a monthly snapshot of our Multi-Asset Team’s asset allocation views as of September 2024.
-It covers global equities, bonds and commodities and complements the more detailed analysis we share in our Quarterly Multi-Asset Outlook.
+This is a monthly snapshot of Wellington Solutions Group’s asset allocation views as of June 2025.
+It covers global equities, bonds and commodities and complements the more detailed analysis we share in our quarterly Multi-Asset Outlook.

 US